WtDMaO/DicomViewer/readme.txt

 -Vision 0.2
 	Can open two DicomFile and Show it to the label support change windowcenter and windowwidth and change image in realtime.

+-Vision 0.2.1
+	not added any new function
+	change the picture showing for QLable to QtGraphicViewer